mpagot/cloud_toolbox/azure/az_one_vm_net_peering/README.md

 It is mostly implemented as a list of call to various `az` commands.

-This script support an optional environment variable `AZ_V1_BOOTLOG` that allow to enable some diagnostic features.
+This script support an optional environment variable `AZ_BOOTLOG` that allow to enable some diagnostic features.

 There's a verification script `azure_one_vm_deploy_sanity.sh`;